kiang/covid19-kr-masks/README.md

 Mask Map for South Korea - https://kiang.github.io/covid19-kr-masks/

 By opening using browser, it will show an alert window to ask permission getting the position from your device.
 If you click to accept, the page will auto navigate you to where you are and show a blue circle to mark your position.
 Each triangle in the map represented a pharmacy or the point you could buy face masks.
 The color of triangle is showing the index of stock for face masks.
-Green means >100, yellow >40, pink >20, and red means the stock number is 20 or lower.
+Green means plenty, yellow = some, red = few, and grey means empty.
 Clicking the triangle will provide details of the pharmacy/point.
 Below the information you could find buttons providing navigation services by Google/Here WeGo/Bing.
 Clicking the button will bring you to each service guiding you how to get to the pharmacy/point.

 Clicking the gear icon in the sidebar you could get two drop down lists for provinces and cities.
 Each time you choose a location, the map will navigate you the the center of that province or city.
 Once the map be moved, the url will change following the center of the map.
 You could copy the full url to share the real time stock information with your friends.